hack-rpi/HackRPI-Mobile/HackRPIEventApp2023/Components/Notification/setup.md

 ##Run on platform
-For run on Android (need to change the google-services.json file in order to connect to your google account)
+For run on Android (need to change the google-services.json file in order to connect to your google account, as well as generating your own private key for the FCM server)
 > View the link on [Add Android FCM V1 credentials](https://docs.expo.dev/push-notifications/fcm-credentials)

 For run on iOS (need an Apple developer account before running)